chakra-ui/chakra-ui/.changeset/six-beds-win.md

 - Updated NumberInput recipe with the new component
 - Fix NumberInput right padding issue
 - Added documentation for `NumberInput.TextValue` use case
+- Add `label` prop to the closed component